bluesillybeard/Box2D.zig/readme.md

     - userData type validation will be done at runtime, since it's just an opaque pointer that gets eaten and regurgitated
 - copy documentation over (with minor modifications to fit the binding better)
 - there are a number of TODOs
+- The final goal is that the C headers are only used to validate API/ABI compatibility

 I suggest using the native option `@import("box2d").native` for now, however the binding is close enough to ready that it's in a mostly usable state if you are willing to do bits of refactoring as it matures.